mb-group/MyGPT_public/installation/linux/README.md

 	<img src="../../images/MyGPT_zotero_menu.png?raw=true" width="800px">

-* <u>Zotero API key:</u> You can generate an API key in your profile settings https://www.zotero.org/settings/keys
+* <ins>Zotero API key:</ins> You can generate an API key in your profile settings https://www.zotero.org/settings/keys

-* <u>Zotero User ID:</u> You can get it from Zotero prfile page by visiting https://www.zotero.org/settings/keys.
+* <ins>Zotero User ID:</ins> You can get it from Zotero prfile page by visiting https://www.zotero.org/settings/keys.
 It's 6-7 digit number.

-* <u>Zotero Group ID:</u> You can get it from URL of the group, for example, here is URL for BABU group and group ID is `4982570`: https://www.zotero.org/groups/4982570/babu_group/
+* <ins>Zotero Group ID:</ins> You can get it from URL of the group, for example, here is URL for BABU group and group ID is `4982570`: https://www.zotero.org/groups/4982570/babu_group/

-* <u>Zotero Collection ID:</u> You can get it from URL of the collection, for example, here is URL for BABU group and collection ID is `YTPMLXYY`: https://www.zotero.org/groups/4982570/babu_group/collections/YTPMLXYY
+* <ins>Zotero Collection ID:</ins> You can get it from URL of the collection, for example, here is URL for BABU group and collection ID is `YTPMLXYY`: https://www.zotero.org/groups/4982570/babu_group/collections/YTPMLXYY

 ## Other optional tasks for MyGPT pipeline